peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Converts a 64-bit signed integer to an arbitrary-precision binary floating-point number.
 * `static EFloat FromSingle​(float flt)`<br>
- Creates a binary float from a 32-bit floating-point number.
+ Creates a binary floating-point number from a 32-bit floating-point number.
 * `static EFloat FromString​(java.lang.String str)`<br>
- Creates a binary float from a text string that represents a number, using an unlimited precision context.
+ Creates a binary floating-point number from a text string that represents a number, using an unlimited precision context.
 * `static EFloat FromString​(java.lang.String str,
           int offset,
           int length)`<br>
- Creates a binary float from a text string that represents a number.
+ Creates a binary floating-point number from a text string that represents a number.
 * `static EFloat FromString​(java.lang.String str,
           int offset,
           int length,
           EContext ctx)`<br>
- Creates a binary float from a text string that represents a number.
+ Creates a binary floating-point number from a text string that represents a number.
 * `static EFloat FromString​(java.lang.String str,
           EContext ctx)`<br>
- Creates a binary float from a text string that represents a number.
+ Creates a binary floating-point number from a text string that represents a number.
 * `EInteger getExponent()`<br>
  Gets this object's exponent.
 * `EInteger getMantissa()`<br>
- Gets this object's unscaled value, or mantissa, and makes it negative if this object is negative.
+ Gets this object's unscaled value, or significand, and makes it negative if this object is negative.
 * `EInteger getUnsignedMantissa()`<br>
- Gets the absolute value of this object's unscaled value, or mantissa.
+ Gets the absolute value of this object's unscaled value, or significand.
 * `int hashCode()`<br>
  Calculates this object's hash code.
+* `EFloat Increment()`<br>
+ Returns one added to this arbitrary-precision binary floating-point number.
 * `boolean isFinite()`<br>
  Gets a value indicating whether this object is finite (not infinity or NaN).
 * `boolean IsInfinity()`<br>